qwertre24/qwertre24/README.md

 <!--
 **qwertre24/qwertre24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:努力学习C语言中

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...